TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-03-27-why-is-doctrine-dying.md

 ## Doctrine is Awesome Tool

 To be clear, I use Doctrine for many years and it is **the best ORM there is**.
-Of course there is [Propel ORM](http://propelorm.org/) and [Eloquent](https://laravel.com/docs/eloquent) from Laravel, **but they don't use active record**.
+Of course there is [Propel ORM](http://propelorm.org/) and [Eloquent](https://laravel.com/docs/eloquent) from Laravel, **but they use active record**.

-I'm not expert in databases, co active record might be actually useful patter, even architectonly, but I don't favor it now.
+I'm not expert in databases, so active record might be actually useful pattern, even architectonly, but I don't favor it now.

 ## Doctrine is stuck in its Legacy, Unable to Evolve